f3-factory/F3com-data/views-and-templates/main.md

 ## Templates Within Templates

 Simple variable substitution is one thing all template engines have.
-Fat-Free has more up its sleeves:-
+Fat-Free has more up its sleeves:

 ``` html
 <include href="header.htm" />
 ```

 The <include> directive will embed the contents of the header.htm template at the exact position where the directive is stated.
-You can also have dynamic content in the form of:-
+You can also have dynamic content in the form of:

 ``` html
 <include href="{{ @content }}" />
 ```

 A practical use for such template directive is when you have several pages with a common HTML layout but with different content.
-Instructing the framework to insert a sub-template into your main template is as simple as writing the following PHP code:-
+Instructing the framework to insert a sub-template into your main template is as simple as writing the following PHP code:

 ``` php
 // switch content to your blog sub-template